bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

         -Pnorth=<degree>
             Specifies north bound of the regional subset.
         -Peast=<degree>
             Specifies east bound of the regional subset.
+If the grid of the source product is REGULAR_GAUSSIAN_GRID coordinates the values must be between 0 and 360.
         -Psouth=<degree>
             Specifies south bound of the regional subset.
         -Pwest=<degree>
             Specifies west bound of the regional subset.
+If the grid of the source product is REGULAR_GAUSSIAN_GRID coordinates the values must be between 0 and 360.
         -PtargetDir=<dirPath>
             Specifies the directory where the target will be written.
 It is written as NetCDF-4 file.
             If already a file with the same name/path exists, it will be overwritten.